IT graduate schemes you can apply for with a 2.2 degree

 Other employers who accept 2.2s

 Many employers you may not immediately associate with technology will hire graduates into IT roles, so dig about.
-For example, did you know that The Co-operative Group runs an IT leadership graduate scheme, or that easyJet offers IT graduate jobs?
+For example, did you know that The Co-operative Group runs a technology leadership graduate scheme, or that easyJet offers IT graduate jobs?
 Both have accepted 2.2 degrees in previous recruitment cycles.
 Or you could try the NHS health informatics management graduate scheme, which accepts 2.2s and is open to graduates of any discipline.

 Follow us on Twitter @TjobsEng_Tech.